Medication Administration: Intramuscular Injection (Pediatric) - CE

 - Assess the patient’s muscle mass and skin condition.

-- Determine the patient’s desire for the family to be present during the procedure.
+- Find out the patient’s and the family’s desires for the family to be present.

 Preparation

-- Verify the patient’s daily weight in kilograms.
-Stated, estimated, or historical weight should not be used.4
+- Verify the patient’s daily weight in kilograms.4

-- Select an appropriate injection site based on the patient’s age and muscle mass, the medication volume, and the viscosity of the medication (Figure 1)
+- Select an injection site based on the patient’s age and muscle mass, the medication volume, and the viscosity of the medication (Table 1).

 Tissue or nerve damage, scar tissue, poor muscle mass or tone, and lack of accessibility may be contraindications to using a particular site.